Nintendo Switch Games And Accessories For Players On A Budget

 Mega Man X Legacy Collection 1 & 2 – According to Hypable, this game will be released on July 24, 2018.
 This collection will give players access to games 1 to 6 of the X series.
 Nintendo Switch gamers can choose to play with a high-resolution filter or in the series’ original graphics.

-Lego City Undercover – This game is already available for purchase for USD$20.
+Lego City Undercover – This game is already available for purchase for $20.
 It is a story-based game about a police officer named Chase McCain who goes undercover to track down Rex Fury, a criminal who recently escaped prison.
 Expect a lot of the Lego franchise’s trademark wit and tongue-in-cheek humor in this title.

 Useful and Affordable Switch Accessories

 Mobile Mode Exclusive Cross Connector for Nintendo Switch (L) – This useful Switch accessory was made by Japanese manufacturer Hori.
-It costs about USD$25 on Play-Asia.com.
+It costs about $25 on Play-Asia.com.
 The item seems to be popular since it all stocks were sold before the accessory was even released.
 According to Play-Asia, this accessory will come in handy while playing retro games.

 Nintendo Switch UI Concept – Main Menu. #NintendoSwitch #Nintendo